jpizzollo/Selection-Workflow/README.md

 ## selection&#46;sh
 ___
-This script runs the [nonCodingSelection.bf](https://github.com/ofedrigo/TestForPositiveSelection) test for positive selection with HYPHYMP for all promoter/ neutral alignments.
+This script runs the [nonCodingSelection.bf](https://github.com/ofedrigo/TestForPositiveSelection) test for positive selection with HyPhy for all promoter/ neutral alignments.

 ### Detailed Summary
 To use this script, all promoter and neutral alignments should be in the same directory along with this script, a newick tree, and the file nonCodingSelection&#46;bf.
-This script creates a list of gene IDs that have both promoter and neutral alignments which is used to read files into HYPHY for processing.
+This script creates a list of gene IDs that have both promoter and neutral alignments which is used to read files into HyPhy for processing through the HYPHYMP binary.
 Parameter settings in this script for running the selection test are:

 Parameter | Setting
 ----------|--------